ecwu/ecwu.github.io.source/content/post/120-film-and-rb67.md

 ## Viewfinder

 You get a waist-level viewfinder with a pop magnifier instead of an eye-level viewfinder.
 The world seen through it is absolutely stunning.
 Color is more vivid, contrast is more natural.
-Once the light is not sufficient,{{< figure src="https://cdn.ecwuuuuu.com/blog/image/rb67-night.jpg" class="class param" type="margin"
+But the shortcomings are also obvious, once the light is not sufficient,{{< figure src="https://cdn.ecwuuuuu.com/blog/image/rb67-night.jpg" class="class param" type="margin"